 An aspect I am always proud of is the thank you messages I receive and a selection of these have been made via my Facebook page, which can be found via this link.

-I have a huge record collection of LP’s and 45’s!
-Music is always being played in my office and I have written my own ‘Tracks of My Years’ which you can read about here.
+Music is always playing in my office.
+I have a huge record collection of LP’s and 45’s which are constantly going onto my turntable while I edit photographs.
+This passion for a really wide and varied selection of tracks comes from growing up to all sorts of music being played in the family home.
+I have written my own ‘Tracks of My Years’ which you can read about here.

 My first ever wedding photography job was my Aunty’s wedding!
 I was 17 years old and was absolutely terrified, but I got the bug for weddings on that day.
 Being able to provide a couple with photos that allow them to relive the best day of their life is such a privilege.
 People often ask how I deal with the stress… well when I have such fun and produce unique pictures that are going to be treasure, I really don’t feel it!